 It’s no wonder the number of retail bankruptcies this year could surpass 2008’s total this year.

-Moody’s: Rising number of retail defaults is manageable
+Moody’s: Rising number of retail defaults is manageable wont lead to a retail apocalypse

 There has been some concern that rising retail defaults will have a grave impact on the credit market.
 Earlier this year Bloomberg called shorting loans taken out by beleaguered mall and shopping center operators “the next big short” noting that several hedge funds, as well as Deutsche Bank and Morgan Stanley, were recommending shorting commercial mortgage-backed securities.